 Considerations for Limited Face-to-Face Instruction

 Dallas College recognizes the importance of experiential learning components in the instructional experience.
 The Critical Response Office, in conjunction with the Office of the Provost and the Office of the Vice Chancellor of Student Success, has reviewed and approved limited face-to-face instruction of labs and other hands-on learning experiences for the Fall 2020 semester.
-Should Dallas College remain predominantly online for the Spring 2021 semester, this process for submitting face-to-face requests will again be implemented.
+With Dallas College remaining predominantly online for the Spring 2021 semester, this process for submitting face-to-face requests is again being implemented.

 All requests must provide ample evidence that specific components of the course cannot be conducted online and that industry standards mandate hands-on training components for specific skills.